Exercise and Brain Health: How Physical Activity Boosts Cognitive Function

 Building any habit takes time and planning.
 Give yourself the best chance at success by looking at exercise through a positive lens.
 For example:

 The best plan accounts for daily routine hiccups that could potentially throw your goals off course.
-By remaining connected to the positive benefits you get right after you engage in physical activity, such as an improved mood, a sense of accomplishment, or a boost of energy, it’s easier to stay on track even when life gets chaotic.
+By remaining connected to the positive benefits you receive immediately after you engage in physical activity, such as an improved mood, a sense of accomplishment, or a boost of energy, it’s easier to stay on track even when life gets chaotic.

 Remember that every day is a new day, and you can always switch things up or make adjustments as you go without throwing in the towel altogether.
 Slow and steady progress is more sustainable.